panCtrlV/bigDataStat-book/chapter_3/virtual_machine_cluster.md

 #### 1.3.4.
 SSH VM from Host

-Though our VM is fully functional which can be accessed via
+Though our VM is fully functional which can be accessed via its VM Manager terminal, the font is kinda ugly <font color='red'>(TODO: or use primitive?)</font> and it lacks the ability of copying and pasting.

 #### 1.3.5.
 Installing Useful Softwares